Long Meadow Resource Management LLC

 Harris Roen is a Vermont Licensed Forester who manages a diversity of properties for forest land owners.
 Harris started Long Meadow Resource Management (LMRM) in 1994 for landowners who want to carefully and responsibly manage their woodlots and other land holdings.
 LMRM manages over 7,800 acres on 50+ parcels throughout northern Vermont.

 Long Meadow Resource Management serves individuals, families, municipalities and institutions with properties both large and small.
 Clients range from landowners with only a few backyard acres, to organizations with many large holdings like the Green Mountain Club.
-Our services include mapping, forest management plans, boundary delineation, wildlife management, natural community identification and timber sales.
+Our services include mapping, forest management plans, boundary delineation, wildlife, recreation management, natural community identification and timber sales.

 Harris holds a Bachelor of Science in Forestry from the University of Vermont, and a Master of Science in Resource Management and Administration from Antioch New England.
 He has a strong commitment to continuing education in order to stay up with current trends and new knowledge in the world of natural resource management.
 Recent trainings that Harris has been involved are listed below.